 Reinertsen admonishes us that “[c]ollocation is the closest thing to fairy dust that we have to improve communications on the development team” (, p.
 113).

 However, there is still an occasional need for quiet uninterrupted thinking, phone calls, or pair discussions.
 Therefore, the work environment should provide quiet rooms, such as small offices that can be used as needed.
 If collocated team members spend most of their time working in isolation in such spaces, or if they wear headphones most of the time, or if the bulk of their communication takes place via Slack or some other electronic media, it seriously limits the benefits of collocation.
 The ScrumMaster should explore the reasons behind such behavior and confront the team.

 ✥ ✥ ✥

 Some people may find this awkward, especially people with a preference for solitary work.
-Working in teams and working in Collocated Teams are not for everyone and these people may need to be helped out of the organization to work for an institution that can tolerate their behaviors, or maybe Scrum is not for them.
-And while some people may find that frequent broad social contact takes them out of their comfort zone, most people can adapt their actions to the broader needs of the team.
+Working in teams and working in Collocated Teams are not for everyone and these people may need to be helped out of the organization to work for an institution more suitable to their preferences, or maybe Scrum is not for them.
+While some people may find that frequent broad social contact takes them out of their comfort zone, most people can adapt their actions to the broader needs of the team.
 It takes more energy for some people than others to do so, but such communication is necessary for effective teamwork.